PLCnext/IIoT_Library/README.md

    | CLIENT_ID      | The ID of the MQTT client.<br/>Must be unique on the MQTT broker.                                           | PLCnext Subscriber or<br/>PLCnext Publisher |
    | TOPIC          | The topic to publish/subscribe to on the broker.                                                            | plcnext                                     |

-Note that every program in this example project contains two code sheets, one written in Ladder and the other in Structured Text.
+Note that the MQTT programs in this example project contains two code sheets, one written in Ladder and the other in Structured Text.
 These two code sheets implement exactly the same functions, but only one will be executed at a time.
 You can control which sheet is executed using the `Language` variable in the respective program.

+### Quick start

+1. In the program instance called "JSON_Code_Decode", set the variable `udtCoderExample.udtCoder.x_EN` to `TRUE`.
+This creates a JSON stream as a byte array.
+This is passed to the "MQTT_Publish" program instance via Port variables.

+1. In the program instance called "MQTT_Publish", set the variable `Run` to TRUE.
+This starts publishing the JSON stream to the Mosquitto test broker.
+Successful publishing can be checked by subscribing to the same topic from any machine with MQTT client software installed (e.g. the `mosquitto_sub` command-line tool on Linux).

+1. In the program instance called "MQTT_Subscribe", set the variable `Run` to TRUE.
+This subscribes to the topic on the Mosquitto test broker where the JSON messages are being published.

+1. Each time a new message arrives, the JSON Decode process is triggered via Port variables.

+1. In "JSON_Code_Decode", check the value of the structs udtJsonValue_Dot_INT and udtJsonValue_Dot_DINT.
+The values of the INT and DINT variables from the incoming JSON stream should appear in these structs.

-### Publish
+### Program details: Publish

 This is an example of how to send messages as an MQTT publisher.
 The example demonstrates: